thales-markets/thales-improvement-proposals/TIPs/TIP-48.md

 ## Simple Summary

 This TIP proposes to increase protocol usage bonus while reducing the minimal threshold to receive it.
-It also proposes removing Thales Royale bonus and changing threshold for SNX bonus.
+It also proposes removing Thales Royale bonus and the SNX bonus.

 ## Abstract